Hope of Israel Ministries (Ecclesia of YEHOVAH):

 The Precincts of the Temple

-There was, in fact, only ONE PLACE in the city of Jerusalem where devout Jews, of whatever sect, would have congregated on that morning.
+There was, in fact, only ONE PLACE in the city of Jerusalem where devout Judahites, of whatever sect, would have congregated on that morning.
 And there is only ONE PLACE where the events recorded in Acts 2 could possibly have transpired.
 That place is the Temple.
 But I don’t base this conclusion on inference alone.
-A careful study of the Bible reveals positive proof that it was in the Temple that the holy spirit of YEHOVAH God came “suddenly” upon Yeshua’s disciples, and that from the Temple the proclamation of the Good News of the Kingdom of YEHOVAH God began to go forth into all the world!
+A careful study of the Bible reveals positive proof that it was in the Temple that the holy spirit of YEHOVAH God came “suddenly” upon Yeshua’s disciples, and that from the Temple the proclamation of the Good News of the Kingdom of YEHOVAH God began to go forth into all of Israel!
 And I will show that it was the outflow of the Gospel -- “all the words of this life” (Acts 5:20) -- that was prefigured by the vision of “living waters” issuing from the Temple.

 Truly, it is befitting that it should have been so.
-For it is in accordance with all that has been revealed to us of YEHOVAH’s order of things, and of the connection between the Old Covenant and the New, that the first outpouring of the holy spirit, as a result of prophecies and promises, should have been in the Temple -- that the beginning of the building of the spiritual House should have been on the site of the material House.
+For it is in accordance with all that has been revealed to us of YEHOVAH’s order of things, and of the connection between the Old Covenant and the New, that the first outpouring of the holy spirit, as a result of prophecies and promises, should have been in the Temple -- that the beginning of the building of the spiritual House of Israel should have been on the site of the material House of Israel.
 Indeed, the same reasons that required that the preaching of forgiveness in the name of the risen Messiah should begin “at Jerusalem,” Luke 24:47, would seem to require also that it should begin at the Temple.
-So let us now ascertain whether the Biblical record gives any definite indications as to the place where the inspiring events of the first Pentecost after the Messiah’s death occurred.
+So let us now ascertain whether the Biblical record gives any definite indications as to the place where the inspiring events of the first Shavuot/Pentecost after the Messiah’s death occurred.